 Or until you are waking up each morning deeply rested…and having that feeling of focused energy lasting throughout the day.

-Now as I mentioned already, this secret has to do with three of the most important bodies of water in the bible.
+Now as I mentioned already, this secret has to do with three of the most important bodies of water in the Bible.

 The Dead Sea, the Red Sea, and the Sea of Galilee…